-17-ketosteroids are substances that form when the body breaks down male steroid sex hormones called androgens and other hormones released by the adrenal glands in males and females and in the testes in males.
+17-ketosteroids are substances that form when the body breaks down male steroid sex hormones called androgens and other hormones released by the adrenal glands in males and females, and by the testes in males.

-Your doctor may order this test if you have signs of a disorder associated with abnormal levels of androgens.
+Your provider may order this test if you have signs of a disorder associated with abnormal levels of androgens.

 Normal values are as follows:

 - Male: 8 to 20 mg per 24 hours

 - Female: 6 to 12 mg per 24 hr